GraceYourCode/back-end-florex/README.md

 ### **Protected Routes**
 - **Endpoint:** `GET /auth/session`
 - **Description:** Returns a boolean ```true``` if user's session token hasn't expired and ```null``` if the token has expired.
+- **Note:** All users must be validated through the session route before accessing other endpoints.
+Here are the endpoints:
+1. Log Out
+2. Send Verification SMS
+3. Verify Code
+4. Change Password
 - To access protected routes, include the JWT token in the **Authorization** header as follows:
 ```json
 {
   "Authorization": "Bearer <jwt-token>"